[2023] How to Quickly Delete Downloads on Mac - 3 Ways

 Bonus: How to Clear Download History in Safari, Chrome, and Firefox on Mac

-In addition to deleting downloads on your Mac, you may also want to remove your download history in your browser to protect your privacy or free up space.
+In addition to deleting downloads on your Mac, you might also want to remove your download history in your browser to protect your privacy or free up space.

 Safari: